Learning Your MG Triggers

 • Menstrual periods

-• Some household cleaners, bug sprays, and pesticides
+• Chemicals that are in household cleaners, bug sprays, and pesticides

 • Quinine or tonic water

-Like everything else with myasthenia gravis, everyone’s triggers are different and may change over time.
-Some people need extra sleep to stay healthy, while others must avoid hot coffee.
+Myasthenia gravis can be a highly unique condition.
+Everyone’s triggers may be different, and they may change over time.
+For example, some people need extra sleep to stay healthy, while others must avoid hot coffee.3

 A symptom diary is the best way to figure out what triggers your muscle weakness and whether those triggers are changing over time.
-A symptom diary should include a daily record of:3
+A symptom diary can include a daily record of:5

 • Your symptoms by time of day